SurniaUlula/wpsso-schema-json-ld/README.md

 <p><strong>Fixes ALL Google Search Console / Structured Data Testing Tool errors:</strong></p>

+<p>The WPSSO Core Premium plugin and its WPSSO JSON Premium add-on fix all Google testing tool errors (some configuration is required):</p>

 <ul>
 <li>A value for the <em>headline</em> field is required.</li>
 <li>A value for the <em>image</em> field is required.</li>